MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 You have two ways to remove users' access to certain products: unassign product licenses from specific users or unassign user licenses from a specific product.
 For instructions on how to unassign licenses, see [Unassign licenses from users](/microsoft-365/admin/manage/remove-licenses-from-users).

-## More guidance on Microsoft plans
+## More information

-Learn more about Microsoft plans and get guidance according to your organization type:
+For more information about Microsoft plans according to your organization type:

 - [Plans for enterprise organizations](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans)
 - [Guidance for educational institutions](https://www.microsoft.com/education/buy-license/microsoft365)
 - [Plans for governments and governmental agencies](https://www.microsoft.com/microsoft-365/government/)
 - [Plans for nonprofit organizations](https://www.microsoft.com/microsoft-365/nonprofit/office-365-nonprofit-plans-and-pricing)

-## Need help?

-Need to talk to someone about the add-on options?
-[Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-## Related content
+See also:

 - [Assign Teams add-on licenses](assign-teams-add-on-licenses.md)
 - [Manage user access to Teams](../user-access.md)
 - [Teams service description](/office365/servicedescriptions/teams-service-description)

+## Contact support

+Need to talk to someone about the add-on options?
+[Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).